moule3053/kube-deploy-lora/chirpstack-kubernetes/README.md

 myclusterIP is the host IP address, acts as a manager in GlusterFS

 ```
-export myclusterIP=192.168.1.10
+$ export myclusterIP=192.168.1.10
 ```

 ### Generate GlusterFS Endpoints files
-Edit the IP address range in the <mark>generate_glusterfs_endpoints.sh</mark> file first using a text editor
+Edit the IP address range in the `generate_glusterfs_endpoints.sh` file first using a text editor

 ```
 for i in {11..19} -> change your cluster address range here